In conversation with the founders of the wearness, an online shop for ethical luxury & beauty

 What are the greatest challenges for sustainable fashion brands?

 In general, the biggest challenge for sustainable fashion brands is gaining visibility.
 As well as a missing understanding of the consumers that sustainable production is slower and more expensive than conventional fashion.
 We are currently used to fast deliveries, high frequency and low prices and it will take some time before people can start to rethink - but it can work, as we have witnessed in the food and beauty market.

-However, what we are clearly seeing, is a general feel of uncertainty among the population, resulting in some reluctance to buy.
-Consumers and society are now realizing that slowing down can work and is actually good and necessary.
+However, what we are clearly seeing is a general feeling of uncertainty among the population, resulting in some reluctance to buy.
+Consumers and society are now realizing that slowing down can work and is actually good as well as necessary.
 Of course, the current situation is very difficult for all of us, but it also shows that things need to change in future.

 Source: The wearness

 We strongly believe that digital concepts will benefit from the crisis - we can already see that very clearly - but also ideas and projects that rely on communities.
 The current situation marks the fragility of our economic system and shows that growth and profit maximization at any costs are not a solid foundation to build on.
 Companies should always be a part of the society.
 To us, sustainability also means that staff cannot be laid off and partnerships cannot be canceled immediately.